 Income growth observed in Brazil in recent years has led to higher levels of consumption, including the consumption of processed foods and high-calorie foods high in sugar, salt and fat.

 The researchers calculated the relationship of BMI and the number of cancer cases in the population.
 According to the study, 3.8 percent of the 400,000 cases associated with high BMI, women with higher levels (5.2 percent) than men (2.6 percent).
-Morbidity data were obtained from the National Cancer Institute (INCA) and the WHO database GLOBOCAN data.
+Data on the incidence obtained from the National Cancer Institute (INCA) and the WHO database GLOBOCAN data.

 According to the authors, the highest risk of all types of cancer have been observed in the southern region (3.4 per cent for women and 1.5 per cent for men) and the South-East region (3.3 percent for women and 1.5 per cent for men ).
 Influence of obesity is particularly noticeable, for example, in Sao Paulo, Rio de Janeiro and Rio Grande do Sul, where the population is rich and has a higher BMI.